giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

-# 2. Using the programs
+# 2. Use the programs

 ## 2.1.
 Automatic grammatical analysis